ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/machine_configuration.md

 # Machine Configuration Documentation for Airbender

-zkSync Airbender is implemented with multiple machine configurations.
+ZKsync Airbender is implemented with multiple machine configurations.
 These are distinct sets of RISC-V instruction support and parameters designed to optimize the proving circuit for different use cases.

 Each configuration is defined in the `cs/src/machine/machine_configurations`.
 Despite differences in supported features, all configurations share the same design: a 32-bit RISC-V execution model (RV32I base, with optional M extension for multiplication/division + precompiles) running in machine mode with a fixed fetch-decode-execute loop enforced every cycle.